 Wendy and Jason Lee are empty nesters who love to travel.
 Their goal in starting their blog -- Empty Nesters Hit The Road -- was to encourage couples 50+ to travel more, and they provide advice on how to do just that.
 Yes, travel can be expensive, but there are ways to make it more affordable.
-And its also true that it can be hard to find the time to travel.
+And it's also true that it can be hard to find the time to travel.
 Over the years, Wendy and Jason have developed a number of strategies to make frequent travel possible.
-They share that information with their readers, and Wendy was kind enough to answer some of our questions too!
+They share that information with their readers, and Wendy was kind enough to answer some of our questions.

 TA: How many years have you been traveling and what got you hooked?

 Wendy: We've been married for 27 years and traveled often during that time with our family.
-But we really started prioritizing travel in our lives about 8 years ago.
+But we really started prioritizing travel in our lives about eight years ago.
 We realized there was so much we wanted to see and do in the world, and we needed to be intentional about finding the time and money to do it.
 We also decided that we couldn't just put off travel until we retired, but instead travel as much as possible while we are still healthy and active and able to enjoy anything that looks interesting.

 TA: What is the best vacation you've ever taken?

 Wendy: Wow, that's a tough question!
-One of our favorite trips was two weeks in Denmark and Sweden for our 25th wedding annniversary.
+One of our favorite trips was two weeks in Denmark and Sweden for our 25th wedding anniversary.
 Since this is the part of the world where my grandparents were born, this was a bucket list destination for me.
 Copenhagen was such a fun and relaxed city with amazing food.
 Stockholm is a really beautiful city with one of our all-time favorite museums, the Vasa.
 Now we need to go back and explore Norway.

 TA: What's one place you've always wanted to visit?